ni-be/raindeer/README.md

 2) Automaticaly create dataframes and if needed download the data.
 3) Fourier Analysis - a tool to look for patterns in the data via frequency analysis
 4) Between Years - creates simple or advanced plots between two given months of any year
-5) UserStory 3 - TODO more details
+5) Predict temperature - Does a linear regression analysis of the temperature data to predict the temperature in germany for the next year.
-6) Userstory 8 - TODO more details
+6) Plot annual weather - Does a multiplot of all three weather parameters
 7) TODO Joul USER STORY
 8) TODO NIKO vertical Farming
 9) TODO ?